izecubz/typescript-react-coinbase-commerce/README.md

 # typescript-react-coinbase-commerce

+> ⚠️ **WARNING**: This package is no longer maintained.
+For a modern, actively maintained alternative, please use [@coinbase/onchainkit](https://onchainkit.xyz/checkout/checkout) which provides enhanced features and ongoing support.

 TypeScript rewrite of `react-coinbase-commerce` (unmaintained as of writing).
 This is my first attempt at making a typescript and react component library.
 As such I am thankful for any contributions to this repository.